 Snack Smart

 Make time for snacks that will keep your child energized.
 Yogurt with a banana, baby carrots with hummus dip, or peanut butter with crackers and apple slices are all examples of smart snacks that require minimal time and effort to prepare.
-Check out the No-Bake Energy Bites recipe in this newsletter for a smart snack the whole family can have fun making together.
+Check out the No-Bake Energy Bites recipe below for a smart snack the whole family can have fun making together.

 However, if these do not fit into your schedule, or you are needing an option that does not require refrigeration, look for quick, easy, non-perishable bars at the grocery store.
 They can be a great solution for an on-the-go family.
 Be sure to check the label for whole ingredients such as oats, whole grains, nuts, seeds and fruit for best nutrition.
 And prioritize protein content, while limiting added sugar.
 Compare labels to make the best selection.